Pattern statistics in faro words and permutations: Patterns in faro words

-The sequence $T=T_0T_1\ldots T_{3(k-1)}$ is a run-length-like encoding of the path $f(w)$, and $f(w)$ can be constructed from $w$ using a linear time algorithm.
-Values of $T$ at indices $i = 0 \mod 3$ correspond to the lengths of maximal runs of consecutive level steps.
-Values at indices $i = 1 \mod 3$ (resp. $i = 2 \mod 3$) correspond to the lengths of maximal runs of consecutive up (resp. down) steps.
-Since for any $i\neq 0 \mod 3$, $1\leq i\leq 3(k-1)-1$ we have $T_i\geq 1$, the path $w$ contains exactly $k-1$ peaks $UD$.
+\begin{rem} Clearly, the values $T_i$, $0\leq i\leq 3(k-1)$, can be obtained from $w$ by reading it from left to right and by determining if the current entry $x$ belongs to either a pair $xy$ or $yx$, or a singleton $x$.
+Moreover, values of $T$ at indices $i = 0 \mod 3$ correspond to the lengths of maximal runs of consecutive level steps, and values at indices $i = 1 \mod 3$ (resp. $i = 2 \mod 3$) correspond to the lengths of maximal runs of consecutive up (resp. down) steps, which means that the sequence $T=T_0T_1\ldots T_{3(k-1)}$ is a run-length-like encoding of the path $f(w)$.
+Thus, $f(w)$ can be constructed from $w$ using a linear time algorithm. \end{rem} \begin{lem} The path $f(w)$ is necessarily a dispersed Dyck path of length $n+2(k-1)$ with exactly $k-1$ peaks. \end{lem} \begin{proof} Since for any $i\neq 0 \mod 3$, $1\leq i\leq 3(k-1)-1$ we have $T_i\geq 1$, the path $w$ contains exactly $k-1$ peaks $UD$.
 Interpreting Remark \ref{unibis} on the path $f(w)$, the number of up steps before a given level step equals the number of down steps before the same level step, which implies that any level step belongs to the $x$-axis.
 Let $d_x=\sum_{i=2}^{x+2}T_{3(i-1)-1}$ (resp. $u_x=\sum_{i=1}^{x+1}T_{3(x-1)+1}$) be the total number of down steps (resp. up steps) in the first $x+1$ maximal runs of down steps (resp. up steps).
 Due to the definition of $f$, $d_x$ equals the number of pairs $ij$, $1\leq j<i\leq x+2$, in $w$, and $u_x$ equals the number of pairs $ij$, $1\leq j\leq x+1$, $i\geq j+1$, which implies that $d_x\leq u_x$.
-Also by definition, the total number of up steps (resp. down steps) in $f(w)$ equals the total number of pairs in $w$.
-Combining all these observations, $f(w)$ is necessarily a dispersed Dyck path of length $n+2(k-1)$ with exactly $k-1$ peaks.
+Also by definition, the total number of up steps (resp. down steps) in $f(w)$ equals the total number of pairs in $w$, which completes the proof. \end{proof}

 \begin{thm} The map $f$ is a bijection from $\s_{n,k}$ to the set $\B_{n+2(k-1),k-1}$ of dispersed Dyck paths of length $n + 2(k-1)$ with exactly $k-1$ peaks. \end{thm}